cuiyongbo/hello-world/my_wiki/mathematics_glossary/mathematics_note_1.rst

 Mathematics Notes 1
 *******************

+An amateur practices until he can get it right.
+A professional practices until he cannot get it wrong.

 #. how to solve quardratic equation :math:`ax^2 + bx + c = 0` (solved)

    .. math::